wdanilo/luna-rfcs/text/0000-luna-build.md

     with the project and ensures that any user of the project gets a reproducible build.
 It contains versions of both library and tool dependencies, and handles external tools for ESA plugins.
+  + `luna-studio.yaml`: This file is not for user editing and specifies the project workspace configuration.
 - `dist/`: This directory contains any binary artefacts produced as a result of building the Luna project.
   + `.lir/`: This directory is a cache of the Luna Intermediate Representation